dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 $$ \triangledown \mathcal{L} = -\lambda \triangledown \mathcal{R}. $$

 This makes clear that we will not be at an optimium of the training loss.

-Even more so, the higher $\lambda$ the steeper the gradient of $\mathcal{L}$, which in the case of convex loss functions implies a higher distance from the optimum.
+The higher $\lambda$ the steeper the gradient of $\mathcal{L}$, which in the case of convex loss functions implies a higher distance from the optimum.

+Is why in this [paper](https://arxiv.org/pdf/1802.07042.pdf) there are some studies that WD may even not be needed, especially when there are some other techniques to regularize the model.

 Resources:
 [1](https://arxiv.org/pdf/1803.09820.pdf)